Breast cancer but not the menopausal status is associated with small changes of the gut microbiota

 Source: Table 3

-Description: Taxa differentiating premenopausal BC patients from premenopausal controls assessed using the LInear model for Differential Abundance (LINDA) method for compositional data, and p-values were corrected using the Benjamini–Hochberg.
+Description: Taxa differentiating premenopausal breast cancer (BC) patients from premenopausal controls assessed using the LInear model for Differential Abundance (LINDA) method for compositional data

-Abundance in Group 1: increased abundance in pre-menopausal BC patients
+Abundance in Group 1: increased abundance in pre-menopausal breast cancer (BC) patients

 NCBI Quality ControlLinks